 Prices can range from a few thousands to millions of dollars, and it is not only the cost of ecommerce site development to consider, but also future maintenance and upgrade costs as well.
 The best way to get an accurate estimate for how much an ecommerce site will cost to build is by consulting an ecommerce development company and providing them with as much information about the site as you can.

-2. Should I have an in-house development team or outsource to a custom software development company?
+2. Should I have an in-house software development vs outsourcing team?

 The perceived benefit of having an in-house team over outsourcing is the higher degree of control over the team and the project, while outsourcing is usually seen as a low-cost alternative.

 However, why not get the best of both worlds with a dedicated team?
-Outsourcing development companies can purpose-build a team for your project, based on your requirements and with as much or as little involvement from you as you see fit.
+Vietnam outsourcing companies as fram^ can purpose-build a team for your project, based on your requirements and with as much or as little involvement from you as you see fit.
 This dedicated team is an extension of your own workforce, complete with robust communication channels and its own management structure, with you at its head.

 3. If I don’t know much about technology, how can I choose the right partner?